Rabbi David Weis retires after 33 years at Beth Israel in Northfield

 “Over the years he must have given out thousands of Hershey kisses,” said congregant Janet Rich.

-Lisa Shorr Belkin, past president of Beth Israel, reflected on Weis saying, “He was so good at dealing with families and handling a loss.
+Lisa Shorr Belkin, past president of Beth Israel, said of Weis, “He was so good at dealing with families and handling a loss.
 He always would call and check up on congregants when they were ill or a family member was sick.
 His concern for others is so genuine.
 He also shines during the high holidays.”

-A longtime member of the Beth Israel congregation, Rich echoed the sentiments.
+A longtime member of the Beth Israel congregation, Rich echoed those sentiments.

-“Rabbi Weis truly excels at life events; at weddings, at funerals, at bar mitzvah’s, he is terrific with families.
-If a baby would be crying during service, he would continue speaking and walk up and pick the baby up and just keep talking and they baby would stop crying, it was amazing.
+“Rabbi Weis truly excels at life events; at weddings, at funerals, at bar mitzvahs, he is terrific with families.
+If a baby would be crying during service, he would continue speaking and walk up and pick the baby up and just keep talking and the baby would stop crying.
+It was amazing.
 He has such a way with people,” she said.

+BRIGANTINE — After spending months upon months worshipping inside the confines of their home…

-Rich went on to say how much her family appreciates Weis being a part of their journey.
+Rich went on to say how much her family appreciates Weis being a part of their lives.

 Weis will remain as rabbi emeritus while Beth Israel brings in a new rabbi.
 He and his wife plan to remain in Northfield.